backstage/backstage/docs/integrations/azure/discovery.md

 ## Alternative Processor

-As alternative to the entity provider `AzureDevOpsEntityProvider` you can still use the `AzureDevopsDiscoveryProcessor`.
+As an alternative to the entity provider `AzureDevOpsEntityProvider`, you can still use the `AzureDevopsDiscoveryProcessor`.

 ```diff
 // In packages/backend/src/plugins/catalog.ts